AdobeDocs/target.zh-Hans/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/apple-itp-2x.md

 ---

-# Apple Intelligent Tracking Prevention(ITP)2.x
+# Apple Intelligent Tracking Prevention (ITP) 2.x

-Intelligent Tracking Prevention(ITP)是Apple保护Safari用户隐私的举措。 2017年发布的ITP第一个版本针对第三方cookie的使用。 事实上，Apple阻止了第三方Cookie的整体，这反过来又给广告科技和科技公司带来了严重的麻烦，因为第三方Cookie通常用于跟踪访客和收集访客数据。 现在，Apple正在对在Safari中使用第一方Cookie的方式设置限制和限制。
+Intelligent Tracking Prevention(ITP)是Apple保护Safari用户隐私的举措。 The first release of ITP, which was in 2017, targeted the usage of third-party cookies.
+In fact, Apple blocked third-party cookies entirety, which in turn, caused a severe headache for ad tech and mar tech companies because third-party cookies are generally used for tracking visitors and collecting visitor data.
+Now, Apple is on the move to place limitations and restrictions on how first-party cookies are used within Safari.

 这些版本的ITP包含以下限制：